Menu

 Certain groups of people may have particular rights to use or occupy land even if these rights have never been formally recognised by the state or customary law.

 • There have been many important rulings in the Courts in recent years defending indigenous peoples rights to land.
-There have been important rulings in the High Court of Belize, the Supreme Court of India and the Constitutional Courts of Ecuador, Colombia and Indonesia
+There have been important rulings in the High Court of Belize (Sartoon Temash Institute for Indigenous Management et. al v.
+Attorney General et al (2014)), the Supreme Court of India (Jagpal Singh v State of Punjab (2011)) and the Constitutional Courts of Ecuador, Colombia and Indonesia

-• Women have rights to land under the CEDAW convention
+• Women have rights to land under the Convention on the Elimination of All Forms of Discrimination against Women 1979 (CEDAW)

-• Children have rights under the CRC convention
+• Children have rights under the Convention on the Rights of the Child 1989 (CRC

 3